Middle East crisis: What is MSF doing and how can I help?

 Médecins Sans Frontières / Doctors Without Borders (MSF) is alarmed by the dramatic escalation in conflict across the Middle East-wide region, following strikes by US and Israeli forces in Iran and Iran’s subsequent retaliatory actions in several countries.

-Across the region, the escalation in violence has brought fear to the lives of millions of people.
-Bombing continues across multiple cities and villages, often hitting densely populated areas, and casualties are mounting.
+The escalation in violence has brought fear to the lives of millions of people.
+Multiple cities and villages have been bombed, often in densely populated areas.

 MSF calls for the protection of civilians, hospitals, health facilities, and other essential infrastructure at all times.
-Since 28 February, MSF has shipped 42 tons of medical supplies destined for the Middle East, including Iraq, Iran, Lebanon, Palestine, Syria, and Yemen.
+Since 28 February, MSF has shipped 281.42 tons of medical supplies to countries across the Middle East, including Iraq, Iran, Lebanon, Palestine, Syria, and Yemen.

 What is MSF doing in Iran and Lebanon?